Hiring in 2026

 More early data from our upcoming Census shows that keeping pace with shifting skills needs is a major talent challenge for 29% of client respondents.

-By choosing to evaluate foundational skills over formal qualifications, businesses can attract a more diverse and dynamic talent pool to fill that gap.
-A skills-first hiring approach can expand the talent pool by up to 6x, offering access to a wealth of untapped potential.
-Ultimately, prioritising skills isn’t just about futureproofing.
-It’s about finding the most capable people who can deliver the best work now and adapt quickly to new developments.
+By choosing to evaluate these foundational skills over formal qualifications, businesses can attract a more diverse and dynamic talent pool to fill that gap.
+A skills-first hiring approach can expand the talent pool by up to 6x, making it easier to identify talent best equipped to continue delivering as expectations expand.

 Hybrid working and flexibility were once novel ideas, but now a CIPD poll shows 91% of employers offer at least some kind of flexible working arrangement.
 Yet in some conversations, tensions continue between full-time return-to-office policies and expanded flexible working, with 74% of organisations now offering hybrid working, which is down from 84% in 2023.